-In Greencore, Audits of Agency Labour Providers are carried out by Group Technical and local HR teams.
+In Greencore, audits of agency labour providers are carried out by Group Technical and local HR teams.
 These form part of our Key Performance Indicators.

-Training
+• Training

 To be effective at preventing or tackling modern slavery Greencore needs to raise awareness of its existence and improve knowledge of the issue.
-Going forward, training will therefore form a key part of the Greencore action plan.
+Training therefore forms a key part of the Greencore action plan.
+As set out above, Greencore supports the "Stronger Together" campaign and each Greencore Stronger Together Business Partner regularly receives training in relation to this initiative in addition to training in a number of areas related to maintenance of ethical standards within our operations.

-As set out above, Greencore supports the "Stronger Together" campaign and colleagues regularly receive training in relation to this initiative in addition to training in a number of areas related to maintenance of ethical standards within our operations.
 HR departments in Greencore are trained in the skills required to conduct checks on right to work compliance.
 All Greencore HR teams also maintain competency in management of the SEDEX system, booking ethical audits and closing out non-conformances.

 Training on hidden labour exploitation is included in Greencore induction sessions.
 A training package on ethical standards has been developed and is being rolled out to managers and supervisors across sites.
+In addition, a number of colleagues have attended externally facilitated courses on recognising the signs of possible hidden labour exploitation.

-Key Performance Indicators ("KPIs") •
+Key Performance Indicators ("KPIs")

-We will track progress against our plans to prevent and tackle modern slavery through a number of KPIs.
-These will focus initially on Greencore as we continue to develop our supply chain actions, however, as set out above this will also be phased into Greencore Group operations in other jurisdictions.
+In FY17, we began to track progress against our plans to prevent and tackle modern slavery through a number of KPIs.
+The KPIs focus is initially on Greencore as we continue to develop our supply chain actions, however, the KPIs will also be phased into Greencore Group operations in other jurisdictions.
 The objectives measured against each KPI are set out in Table 2 below and form the basis of Greencore's action plan.

-This statement, which is subject to annual review, has been reviewed by senior management and has been approved by the Board of Directors of each of the entities covered under Section 54, Part 6 of the Modern Slavery Act 2015 as set out in Table 1.
+This statement, which is subject to annual review, has been reviewed by senior management and has been reviewed and approved by the Board of Directors of each of the entities covered under Section 54, Part 6 of the Modern Slavery Act 2015 as set out in Table 1.